nopnop2002/esp-idf-ftpServer/README.md

 # Using LilyGo ESP32-S2
 The LilyGo ESP32-S2 development board has a micro SD card slot on the board.
 It is connected to the ESP32 by SPI, and the peripheral power is supplied from GPIO14.
-With this, you can easily build an FRP server.
+With this, you can easily build an FTP server.
 __No equipment other than the development board is required.__
 It works very stably.